Post riders: The Holy Roman Empire

 On behalf of the far-flung Habsburg dynasty, of The Holy Roman Empire, Franz von Taxis set up a courier network that grew to cover all of Western Europe by the middle of the 16th century.
 Permanent post stations were built about a day's journey apart.
 Over time, these stations became important economic centers: They were meeting places, inns and public rooms, trade centers and stables.
 Post stations became important centers for the development of villages and cities.
 While not solely used for government traffic, private use of this service required a licence from the State.

 Elizabethan England

-It was in England, during the Elizabethan period where the post rider truly began to serve all comers almost in spite of the declared restrictive policy of the Government as regards to their public use.
+It was in England, during the Elizabethan period where the post rider truly began to serve all comers almost in spite of the declared restrictive policy of the Government as regards their public use.
 Merchants and farmers, constables and innkeepers, soldiers and sailors were using the postal system, attesting to the remarkable standard of literacy of the ordinary people.

 A huge number of horses were involved in this operation as each stage was only about 10 miles, after which a fresh horse was used.
 In most cases the horses were kept at inns or hostelries.
 There was also for the first time, a system of post roads although the original usage referred more to the fixed routes of the service than the thoroughfares themselves.